 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-In general, the mortality rate per 100,000 population from drug misuse has been statistically significantly higher in Hull than England with only five time periods where the rate was not statistically significantly higher (although for four of these five periods the rate in Hull was still higher than England just not statistically significantly with only one year where Hull had the same mortality rate as England).
+Between 2001-03 and 2020-22, in general, the mortality rate per 100,000 population from drug use has been statistically significantly higher in Hull than England with only five time periods where the rate was not statistically significantly higher (although for four of these five periods the rate in Hull was still higher than England just not statistically significantly with only one year where Hull had the same mortality rate as England).

 Compared with benchmark